 Because of its relatively new status as a transit hub, Kutaisi has a lot of places to stay and visitors are beginning to realise its merits as a tourist destination.
 If you’re wondering where to stay in Kutaisi, there are our top recommendations:

 Pospolita Guesthouse – A small, family-run guesthouse with very friendly owners, this is an excellent budget option in Kutaisi.
-Well-located near the within easy walking distance of all of the Kutaisi attractions, there is also a large homemade breakfast included.
+Well-located within easy walking distance of all of the Kutaisi attractions, there is also a large homemade breakfast included.
 Click here to check their latest prices

 Not quite what you’re looking for?
 Click here to browse other hotels in Kutaisi!

-Alternative 2 Weeks in Georgia Itinerary
+3 Weeks in Georgia Itinerary

 Days 1-4: Tbilisi